USS YMS-241

 Sources

-Ancestry.com for information on Emery Lyle Burgess.
+Ancestry.com for information on Emery Lyle Burgess, Thomas Royden Favell and Robert Austin Moody.

 Fold3.com for military reports relating to this story including numerous War Diary's from other vessels and bases that she interacted with over her career and her crew rosters.